mank-423/Meta-React/README.md

 <br>
 https://giancarlobuomprisco.com/react/connect-wallet-react-component
-- One more good blog for reference with code sandbox
+- One more blog for reference with code sandbox